inner-outer-space/airflow_experiments/README.md

   - Reddis service - message broker that for frowards messages from the scheduler to worker
   - Flower App - for monitoring the workers available on localhost: 5555

+### BASIC SET UP

+For Linux, the quick-start needs the know host and needs to have the group user-id